Optimal Bayesian design for model discrimination via classification: Introduction

 Section~\ref{sec:design} reviews Bayesian experimental design and the associated expected utility and loss functions.
 Our classification approach is presented in Section~\ref{sec:classification} along with a discussion of classification and regression trees (CART) and random forests.
-In Section~\ref{sec:examples}, we provide two examples to demonstrate the utility of the classification approach: discriminating between the epidemiological Markov process models of the same type as considered by \citet{Dehideniya2018} (Section~\ref{subsec:epi}) and discriminating between three Markov process models describing the dynamics of bacteria within phagocytic cells (Section~\ref{subsec:macro}).
-The appendix contains further details on CART and random forests (Appendix~\ref{app:CART_RF}), a description of the variant of the coordinate exchange algorithm that we employ for all our examples (Appendix~\ref{app:mce_algo}), detailed model descriptions for the macrophage example from Section~\ref{subsec:macro} (Appendix~\ref{app:macro}), and three additional examples.
-The first additional example in Appendix~\ref{app:2modelepi} is a variation of the epidemiological example from Section~\ref{subsec:epi}.
-In this additional example, we consider only the two most tractable models.
-This makes it possible to obtain likelihood-based results, which we can compare to our classification approach.
-Furthermore, we explore the applicability of the classification approach in a higher-dimensional setting.
-The second example in Appendix~\ref{app:logreg} is a logistic regression example which has been considered for Bayesian experimental design before \cite[e.g.,][]{Overstall2018}.
-Finally, the third example in Appendix~\ref{app:spatextr} is about discriminating between three spatial extremes models for which \citet{lee2018} perform ABC model selection.
+In Section~\ref{sec:examples}, we provide three examples to demonstrate the utility of the classification approach: discriminating between the epidemiological Markov process models of the same type as considered by \citet{Dehideniya2018} (Section~\ref{subsec:epi}), a two-model variation of the previous example to be able to make comparisons with likelihood-based designs and apply our method to higher-dimensional settings (Section~\ref{subsec:epi2}), and discriminating between three Markov process models describing the dynamics of bacteria within phagocytic cells (Section~\ref{subsec:macro}).
+The appendix contains further details on CART and random forests, a description of the variant of the coordinate exchange algorithm that we employ for all our examples, a comparative investigation of the computational performances of the different methods for the three examples in Section~\ref{sec:examples}, detailed model descriptions and further results for the three examples in Section~\ref{sec:examples}, and two additional examples.
+The first additional example is a logistic regression example which has been considered for Bayesian experimental design before \cite[e.g.,][]{Overstall2018}, the second is about discriminating between three spatial extremes models for which \citet{lee2018} perform ABC model discrimination for a given design.